 Can you put me onto your waiting list?

-Why should I get my puppy from an AKC show exhibitor when I just want a nice pet?
+Why should I get my puppy from an AKC show exhibitor when I just want a nice house pet?

 Just as with so much else in life long experience usually results in expertise.
 If your puppy comes from an experienced and successful AKC show exhibitor the odds of your pup having all the proper characteristics of a Pembroke Corgi are much higher.
 Keep in mind that anyone can say or be anything on the internet and so you’ll find plenty of websites with breeders claiming they’re long time show exhibitors even though nothing could be further from the truth.
-Because of this we strongly recommend you seek out a breeder who’s a PWCCA member or member of a PWCCA affiliate club.
+Because of this we strongly recommend you seek out a breeder who’s a PWCCA member or a member of a PWCCA affiliate club.